San Luis Obispo, CA 93406

 CCTHA was started in 1984 by a group of metal detector enthusiasts.
 Our Club, from this humble start, has continued to grow.
 We have numerous Club sponsored functions throughout the year.

-The General Membership meets the fourth Thursday of each month.
-The meetings start 7:00 p.m. at the Animal Care Clinic, 162 Cross Street, San Luis Obispo.
-(Corner of Tank Farm & Long Streets; one block east of Higuera Street.)
-Meeting room entrance is corner of Long/Tank Farm Streets.
+The General Membership meets at 7 PM on the fourth Thursday of each month at the Animal Care Clinic, 162 Cross Street, San Luis Obispo (Corner of Tank Farm & Long Street; one block east of Higuera) Use the entrance near the corner on Long at Tank Farm Street.
 Everyone is invited to attend.
-See Event Schedule for March, November and December meeting dates.
+Please note on the Event Schedule the March, November and December meeting dates are on different weeks.

 Our members are hobbyists that enjoy all forms of treasure hunting, which you could say is the discovery of objects, new and old, usually hidden from view.
 Examples are metal detecting, gold panning, dredging for gold, bottle hunting, rock and mineral hunting.
 It does not matter what type of treasure hunting you enjoy.
 We welcome everyone with an interest in treasure hunting in all its forms.
 Becoming a member of CCTHA is easy.
 Currently annual dues are: $25.00 for an individual membership or $35.00 for a family (after January new membership prorated).

 Good luck!
-Now that you have gotten to know who we are and what we do, enjoy our website and visit often to see what's new.
+Now that you have gotten to know some of who we are and what we do, continue to enjoy our website and visit often to see what's new.